|Nutrition Facts (per serving)|

 This easy rhubarb chutney recipe makes 2 cups, enough for four to six people.
 The sweet and tart flavors of the chutney pair beautifully with pan broiled or grilled pork chops or chicken or serve it alongside a pork roast or ham.

 This is not a home canning recipe, as it makes a small batch for meals.
-Make the chutney in advance and store in the refrigerator for up to 1 week.
+Make the chutney in advance and store in the refrigerator for up to one week.
 Feel free to scale it up and freeze extra chutney in small containers.

 Related Recipe: Small Batch Strawberry Jam